swiss-territorial-data-lab/proj-streetview/README.md

 <!--Currently do not include the reporjection of the ground truth.
 To be added later.-->

 The scripts in this repo allow detecting manholes on streetview images and projecting the detections to a geographical reference system.
-Detection with detectron2 and YOLOv11 is available.
+Detection with detectron2 and YOLO is available.
 See below for metrics indicating the result quality.

 This project has been done in partnership with the Institut d'Ingénierie du territoire of the HEIG-VD at Yverdon-les-Bains.